VzBoT3D/Vz-Printhead-CNC/Instructions/README.md

 ## BOM needed:
 - 4xM3 6mm Ultra low profile bolts or button head (Button head should allow more tolerance between 2 bolt heads)
 - cable holder (printed)
+- Loctite the 2 bolts that secures it to the main carriage

 # Step 2 : Assembling the carriage
 - Install the top plate on the X MGN9 slider